The Claremont Colleges - 2017 NSCRO Champions Cup Champions

 The inaugural Mid-Atlantic Cup was held at Elon University on Dec.
 2-3.
 The host Elon (Southern RC) came up short against Catholic University in the first semifinal 50-7 while Christendom College (Cardinals CRC) was beaten by Loyola University 52-38 in the other semifinal.
 On Sunday, Christendom knocked off Elon 48-17 for third place, while Loyola came on strong in overtime to beat Catholic 48-27.

-Loyola will face off against the South Cup (March 24-25) winner on April 7 for the Region Championship to determine who will head to Nationals.
+Loyola will face off against the South Cup winner on April 8 for the Region Championship to determine who will head to Nationals.
+The 12pm match is being hosted by the Clayton RFC at East Clayton Community Park in Clayton, NC.
+For info contact Ted Hardy at email@example.com.

 Region 3 - Central